 “This is how it begins.”
 With a flick of her head, Annie’s grip loosens and Beni is thrown off the branch.
 She has no time to think on her way down.
 She has no time to think before the ground crashes into her.

 (The author, here, would like to take the time to remind the reader that these are ants, and what you just read is not a grim ending… Because they’re ants.
 Beni is fine.
 There’s more.)

 Beni waits for Annie in the grass, her wounds quickly closing.
 Here she has time to think.
 She has never “waited” before.
 She has only “done.”
-Waiting brings a different mindset.
+Waiting brings free time.
+Free time brings an empty mind.
+An empty mind fills itself with notions of time.
+Notions of time remind her of her life.
 Her clock has officially begun working, and her ticks continue ticking, even when Annie arrives.

 “Fucking hypocrite?”
 Annie doesn’t seem surprised to see her assailant.